 Ruth: Yes, in a good way.

-Jim: That’s encouraging.
+Jim: Good.
+That’s encouraging. (laughs)

-Jim: How do we maintain that kind of approach – to think – dwell on those things which are good?
+Jim: How do we s- maintain that kind of an approach to think-

-Ruth: Well, I think it’s a constant battle, just like, you know, against self and selfishness.
-And just being thankful for the ways that, you know, Pat blesses me – he’s an encouragement to me.
-I know that he’s always there to cheer me on.
-Those types of things, if I can keep remembering those things – it’s a constant battle – but it’s just being intentional about trying to remember that.
+Ruth: … just like, you know, against self, and selfishness, and just being thankful, uh, for the ways that, you know, Pat blesses me.
+He’s an encouragement to me.
+I know that he, he’s always there to cheer me on.
+Those types of things, if I can keep remembering those things, it’s a constant battle, but it’s just being intentional about trying to remember that.